getodk/briefcase/docs/export-format.md

 Each repeat group will produce an output CSV file.

+The file names of repeat groups depend on their position inside the model tree of the form.
+Some examples:

+- If form X contains a repeat group Y, then the output file for the repeat group will be named X-Y.csv.
+- If form X contains a non-repeat group Y, which contains a repeat group Z, then the output file for the repeat group will be named X-Y-Z.csv.

 ### Structure of the file:

 | Column name         | Required | Description |